iampava/imagemin-webp-webpack-plugin/README.md

 Type: `boolean`<br>
 Default: `true`

-By default the plugin will override the original file extension, so you will get: `image.png` -> `image.webp`
+By default, the plugin will override the original file extension, so you will get: `image.png` -> `image.webp`

 In case you want to concat '.webp' at the end of the file name, set the config value to false.
 Ex: `image.png` -> `image.png.webp`.
 It may be useful when using nginx or similar to serve .webp files, if http-accept header contains webp just add a suffix to the requested image.